-• Note: One way to simplify file storage and retrieval in classroom situations is to ask students to include their own name in the name of their library folder.
+Note: One way to simplify file storage in classroom situations is to have your students include their own names when naming their library folders.

-• Lesson 1 discusses the core concepts of the catalog file and non-destructive editing, and provides an introduction to the Lightroom interface and workspace that is basic to all the following lessons.

-The lesson begins with a quick tour of the workspace modules, and then moves on to a test drive as students work through a typical workflow, from import to output.
-In the process, this lesson touches quickly on a number of skills and concepts that will be developed in detail in later lessons.

-Lesson 1 also revisits the various methods for accessing help, support, and other resources.

-- Lesson 2 explores the Lightroom workspace in greater detail.
-Students learn how to use screen modes, customize the workspace, and make the most of available screen space by working efficiently with panels, viewing modes, and a secondary display. - Lesson 3 focuses on importing.
-Students become familiar with the Lightroom import interface-importing images from a camera, a hard disk, and another catalog while learning how to use various import modes and options to organize photos in the process.
-This lesson also covers working with import presets, setting up a watched folder, and using Lightroom for tethered shooting. - Lesson 4 deals with viewing, navigating, and comparing images.
-Students explore the various viewing modes and options, learn how to work with the Navigator, and how to make full use of the Filmstrip.
-This lesson also introduces flagging and grouping images in collections-topics that are developed in greater detail in Lesson 5. - Lesson 5 expands on the subject of organizing the photo library.
-Students learn how to organize their files and folders from within Lightroom and get hands-on experience with all the tools and techniques for tagging, marking, sorting and searching images. - Lesson 6 is the most involved lesson in this book; it will probably require two teaching sessions.
-Alternatively, you could split the lesson into separate exercises and combine them in class with shorter topics.

-This lesson touches on most aspects of developing in Lightroom, from quick edits made in the Library module to applying sophisticated effects and corrections and managing the edit history and in the Develop module.
-Students use the retouching tools, are introduced the concepts of the white balance and the histogram, and learn how to adjust color globally or selectively.
+- Lesson 1 discusses the core concepts of the catalog file and non-destructive editing, and provides an introduction to the Lightroom interface and workspace that is basic to all the following lessons. - The lesson then moves on to a test drive as students work through a typical workflow, from import to output.
+In the process, this lesson touches quickly on a number of skills and concepts that will be developed in detail in later lessons. - Lesson 2 focuses on importing.
+Students become familiar with the Lightroom import interface-importing images from a camera, a hard disk, and another catalog while learning how to use various import modes and options to organize photos in the process. - This lesson also covers working with import presets, setting up a watched folder, using Lightroom for tethered shooting, and setting information display options for the Library modules Grid and Loupe views. - Lesson 3 explores the Lightroom workspace in greater detail, beginning with a look at how to make the most of available screen space by working efficiently with panels to customize the workspace.
+Students become familiar with the different working views and use screen modes and learn how to make full use of the Navigator, the Filmstrip, and a secondary display when viewing, navigating, and comparing images. - This lesson also introduces flagging and grouping images in collections-topics that are developed in greater detail in Lesson 4. - Lesson 4 deals with the subject of organizing the photo library.
+Students learn how to organize their files and folders from within Lightroom and get hands-on experience with all the tools and techniques for tagging, marking, sorting and searching images.
+This lesson includes an introduction to mobile collections, the People view, and the Map module. - Lesson 5 gives students their first taste of editing, beginning with simple image correction solutions that can be applied without leaving the Library module.
+Students learn some background on previews and process versions, and a little theory to help them understand the concept of white balance, and then move on to the Develop module to practice some common editing and retouching tasks with the Crop Overlay, Spot Removal, and Red Eye Correction tools. - This lesson also provides an introduction to editing photos on a mobile device. - Lesson 6 makes a detailed exploration of the Develop module.
+Students learn to make the most of the working views and manage the edit history while practicing sophisticated image correction tasks.
+This lesson touches on the concepts behind the histogram and their practical applications using the Basic panel and Tone Curve controls, and also familiarizes students with a little color theory and terminology as they learn to adjust color globally or selectively.
+Students also use the Graduated Filter and Adjustments Brush tools to perform local corrections, and learn to sharpen photos, remove camera-generated artefacts, and apply presets and effects.

+This lesson also introduces the new Photo Merge tools.